This vegetarian butternut squash quiche is filled with caramelized onions and goat cheese, is easy to make ahead of time, and is perfect for brunch!

 I was in love with quiche.

-Sadly, my one and only attempt to make quiche at home was a little disappointing, and I abandoned all cooking attempts of this seemingly simple egg-filled pie dish– until recently, when I got help.
+Sadly, my one and only attempt to make quiche at home was a little disappointing, and I abandoned all cooking attempts of this seemingly simple egg-filled pie dish.
+Until recently, that is, when I got help.

-Quiche help from a quiche expert— a.k.a. my best friend Ann, the baking queen.
+Quiche help from a quiche expert— a.k.a. my friend Ann, the baking queen.

 What is Quiche?